grishatop1/GD-Music/README.md

 ## Usage

-Run GD Music.exe and wait untill script converts all your music Or if you have Python on your machine just type in your command prompt ```python main.py```
+Run GD Music.exe and wait untill script converts all your music.

+Or if you have Python on your machine just type in your command prompt ```python main.py```

 Music will be stored in 'music' folder.